The centrepiece of Belfast's Botanic Gardens is Charles Lanyon’s beautiful Palm House, built in 1839 and completed in 1852, with its...

 Just inside the Stranmillis Rd gate of Belfast's Botanic Gardens is a statue of Belfast-born William Thomson, Lord Kelvin, who helped...

 Queen's University's School of Music stages free lunchtime recitals on Thursday and regular evening concerts in the beautiful,...

 Organic veg and locally sourced meats are a staple at this perennial Queen's Quarter favourite (it's where students take their visiting...

 Queen's University information

 Just inside the main entrance is the Queen's Welcome Centre with exhibitions and a souvenir shop.
-Guided tours are available with advance booking, or you can pick up a leaflet that describes a self-guided tour.
+Book ahead for guided tours , or pick up or download a free leaflet that outlines a self-guided tour.

 Charles Lanyon built the Queen's College building, a Tudor Revival in red brick and honey-coloured sandstone, in 1849.
 If it seems to have an Oxbridge air about it, that may be because Lanyon based the design of the central tower on the 15th-century Founder's Tower at Oxford's Magdalen College.

 The college was one of three Queen's colleges (the others, still around but no longer called Queen's colleges, are in Cork and Galway), which were created to provide a nondenominational alternative to the Anglican Church's Trinity College in Dublin.